-Q: I would like to enter 2016-17 data into the template, but that is not an
+Q: I would like to enter 2022-23 data into the template, but that is not an option.
+Why not?

 A: Since the Net Price Calculator is based on data from actual full-time, first-time undergraduate students who have attended your institution, you cannot use data for an academic year that has not yet been completed.

-Q: I would like to enter 2015-16 data into the template, but that is not an
+Q: I would like to enter 2021-22 data into the template, but that is not an option.
+Why not?

-A: Since the EFC tables that operate in the background for the template are based on FAFSA data, we must wait until the 2015-16 data is publically released before adding the academic year to the template.
+A: Since the EFC tables that operate in the background for the template are based on FAFSA data, we must wait until the 2021-22 data is publicly released before adding the academic year to the template.
 The Department anticipates making updated templates available annually in January.

 Q: What if my largest program is not Title IV-eligible (Program institutions